CoveringSpacesProject

 The canonical inclusion of the unit circle into the closed unit disk.

-This is the general sphere-to-closed-ball inclusion specialized to the unit circle in \(\mathbb {C}\).
+This is the direct inclusion of the unit circle into the closed unit disk in \(\mathbb {C}\).

 Given a continuous map \(\psi \colon S^1\to X\), its associated loop is obtained by precomposing with the standard parametrization \(t\mapsto \exp (2\pi i t)\) of the circle on \(I\).